HasanYahya101/Brain_Games_Application/README.md

 npm install package-name@new_version
 ```

 Now, download the `Expo Go`, app on Android or use the camera app on IOS.
-Run the following command:
+Run the following command in Terminal:

 ```
 npx expo start